philly-tech-sistas/intro-to-javascript/README.md

 ### Have a question?

 Feedback, fixes and suggestions are welcome!
-Please [post an issue](https://github.com/cfarm/intro-to-javascript/issues) or email cat@cfarman.com.
+Please [post an issue](https://github.com/philly-tech-sistas/intro-to-javascript/issues).

 ## For Teachers

 ### Contributing

 Feedback, fixes and suggestions are welcome!
-Please [post an issue](https://github.com/cfarm/intro-to-javascript/issues) or submit a pull request with any changes.
+Please [post an issue](https://github.com/philly-tech-sistas/intro-to-javascript/issues) or submit a pull request with any changes.

 ### Theme customization